TOWERS OF THE KREMLINClose

 More than 8th centuries have passed since the Kremlin, the ancient fortress that marked the beginning of the city of Moscow, was built on Borovitsky Hill.

 The approaches to the fortress were protected by the River Moskva in the south and the River Neglinnaya in the west.
-In the reign of Ivan Kalita («Money-bag») the first timber fortifications were replaced by walls and towers of oak and under Dmitri Donskoy the Kremlin was rebuilt in white stone.
-Most of the towers were erected in the 1480s and 1490s, when Italian architects took part in the construction of a new magnificent Kremlin ensemble on the order of Ivan III.
+In the reign of Ivan Kalita ("moneybag") the first timber fortifications were replaced by walls and towers of oak, and in the reign of Dmitry Donskoy, the Kremlin was rebuilt in white stone.
+Most of the towers were erected in the 1480s and 1490s when Italian architects took part in the construction of a new magnificent Kremlin ensemble on the order of Ivan III.
 They were completed in 1495, demarcating the territory of the Kremlin as it is today.